 Earn a "C" or above in Intermediate English and Reading (ENG 0124) and demonstrate competency for Intermediate Algebra (MAT 1233);

-Complete 15 semester hours with a "C" average or above from an accredited college or university and demonstrate competency for Intermediate Algebra (MAT 1233).
-Developmental coursework does not satisfy this requirement.
+Complete 15 semester hours of college level coursework excluding developmental coursework with a 'C' average or above at an accredited college or university.

 Students in Telecommunications Service Technology must attend MCC full time (12 or more semester credit hours).